 White tones are reasonably bright, very acceptably detailed and strongly resist bleaching even when the on-screen action is mostly white-on-white.
 As a consequence, the QE55Q65T does good work with contrasts, even of the most glaring kind.
-Fire up a black-and-white movie for some retro thrills and the Samsung is composed and entirely in control of the stark photography.
+I fired up a black-and-white movie for some retro thrills and the Samsung remained composed and entirely in control of the stark photography.

 There’s certainly not the out-and-out punch to pictures that some brighter (and more expensive) Samsung QLEDs can muster – peak brightness (in a 10% white window) of around 470 nits is respectable, although the equally affordable Philips OLED754 (opens in new tab) will go both brighter and darker than the Q60TQ55T can manage, thanks to inherent advantages of OLED.

-As an upscaler, the Q60T/Q65T proves equally adept.
+As an upscaler, the Q60T/Q65T proved equally adept.
 A 1080p Blu-ray disc enjoys many of the same positives as native 4K content: impressive contrasts, a nicely nuanced colour palette, and secure motion.
-Some of the finest details are overlooked somewhat, and any wide shots of open sky or wide prairie (for example) can host a touch of picture noise, but the Samsung’s overall stability is praiseworthy.
+I found some of the finest details are overlooked somewhat, and any wide shots of open sky or wide prairie (for example) did host a touch of picture noise, but the Samsung’s overall stability is praiseworthy.

 Stepping down in the quality of source input inevitably results in a step-down in picture quality – although unlike some other affordable 4K TVs, the Q60T/Q65T doesn’t just throw in the towel the moment it’s confronted with a DVD or a standard-def TV broadcast.

-Pictures soften, of course, edges become less certain, and picture noise becomes uncomfortably common too, but nevertheless the Samsung manages to maintain a good colour balance and passable detail levels, even in darker scenes.
+Pictures soften, of course, edges become less certain, and picture noise becomes uncomfortably common too, but nevertheless the Samsung managed to maintain a good colour balance and passable detail levels in my tests, even in darker scenes.

 It’s also worth noting that despite a screen like the OLED754 having the better of this Samsung where black levels are concerned, the Philips can’t lay a glove on the Q60T/Q65T where gaming response time is concerned.
 At sub-10ms, the Samsung’s responses are razor-sharp in its gaming mode.